tchapgouv/synapse-room-access-rules/README.md

 * `rule` (required): one of `restricted`, `unrestricted` or `direct`.
 * `visibility` (optional): either `public` or `private`.
 Indicates whether the room is listed in the public room directory
-* `force_unencrypted_at_creation` (optional, at room creation only): boolean.
-When set to `true` on a room created with the `private_chat` preset, prevents the module from forcing end-to-end encryption on the room.
+* `force_unencrypted_at_creation`: boolean.
+When set to
+  `true` on a room created with the `private_chat` preset, prevents the module from forcing end-to-end encryption on the room.
+In this case, any further updates of `im.vector.room.access_rules` event must include `force_unencrypted_at_creation:true` else the event is rejected.

 The implementation of the different presets lives in the `synapse.third_party_rules.access_rules` module.